First 5 Forever Online

 If you unfortunately miss out on a spot or are unable to make it, I have put together some books, rhymes and activities online for you to explore in the comfort of your own home.
 Everything that you will find below is what you and your child would normally take part in if you were to attend the face-to-face session in the library.

 Remember there are always opportunities to discuss with your child colours, letters, numbers, animals and to provide different experiences to extend your child’s development.
 This can be through a simple conversation about their day and yours – it does not have to be a planned lesson with bulk resources!
 YOU are their best resource.
+Whether you are going grocery shopping, visiting the beach/pool/dam, camping, cooking or doing some gardening – there are many simple ideas/activities that can be included through reading, singing, talking or playing.

 Call, Click and Collect Service: You can still ring the library and request for some books, audiobooks, DVDs or puzzles to be put aside for you.